hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 If you want to override session expiry configuration with a Hazelcast specific configuration, you can use `session-ttl-seconds` to specify TTL on the Hazelcast Session Replication Distributed Map.

-#### sticky-session
+#### Using Sticky Sessions

 Hazelcast holds whole session attributes in a distributed map and in a local HTTP session.
 Local session is required for fast access to data and distributed map is needed for fail-safety.

 - If `sticky-session` is not used, whenever a session attribute is updated in a node (in both node local session and clustered cache), that attribute should be invalidated in all other nodes' local sessions, because now they have dirty values.
 Therefore, when a request arrives at one of those other nodes, that attribute value is fetched from clustered cache.

 - To overcome the performance penalty of sending invalidation messages during updates, you can use sticky sessions.
 If Hazelcast knows sessions are sticky, invalidation will not be sent because Hazelcast assumes there is no other local session at the moment.
 When a server is down, requests belonging to a session hold in that server will routed to other server, and that server will fetch session data from clustered cache.
-That means, using sticky sessions, one will not suffer the  performance penalty of accessing clustered data and can benefit recover from a server failure.
+That means that when using sticky sessions, you will not suffer the performance penalty of accessing clustered data and can benefit recover from a server failure.

-#### transient-attributes
+#### Marking Transient Attributes

-If you have some attributes that you do not want them to be distributed, you can mark those attributes as transient.
+If you have some attributes that you do not want to be distributed, you can mark those attributes as transient.
-Transient attributes are kept in and when the server is shutdown, you lost the attribute values.
+Transient attributes are kept in and when the server is shutdown, you lose the attribute values.
 You can set the transient attributes in your `web.xml` file.
 Here is an example: